ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

                                --policy `@defaultpolicy.json
 ```

-This will create a certificate with the name `generated-client-certificate` that will be valid for 1 year.
+This will create a certificate with the name `generated-client-certificate`, that will be valid for 1 year.
 The private key is exportable, which is required when using the certificate in API Management.
 Also, the key type is RSA, which is important.
 We'll come back to this later on in the [considerations](#considerations) section.

 With the client certificate in the Key Vault, we can use it in API Management.
 Open your `main.bicep` file and add the following code: